Video games are a big part of my life, and I wish I wanted them to stay that way.

 Final Note: Play Patiently and Cautiously

-Ensure that as you play you are utilizing all your equipment, but most importantly you need to exercise that pause button to its fullest extent.
+Ensure that, as you play, you are utilizing all your equipment.
+Most importantly, you need to exercise that pause button to its fullest extent.
 Switching targets in pause mode and carefully executing attacks in a calculated manner will ensure you succeed, and it is a must if you wish to succeed anyways.
-The best build for KotOR is a very active build, you cannot just let it play itself out like with the strength build.
+The best build for KotOR is a very active build.
+You cannot just let it play itself out like with the strength build.

-With all this being said I hope my guide to the best class and build in Star Wars Knights of the Old Republic has helped you as much as it helps me!
+With all this being said, I hope my guide to the best class and build in Star Wars Knights of the Old Republic has helped you as much as it has helped me!